Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-Beagles are the sixth most popular dog breed in America, and since they are so common, many people might conclude that they are also hypoallergenic.
+Beagles are the eighth most popular dog breed in America,1 and since they are so common, many people might conclude that Beagles are also hypoallergenic.
 Unfortunately, that’s not the case.
-Beagles are moderate shedders, and while other dog breeds might trigger allergies quicker, someone sensitive to dander will feel the effects when they are around a Beagle.
-However, keep reading while taking a look at what causes the allergic reaction and what you can do to minimize the symptoms you or your loved one’s experience, allowing family members to cohabitate comfortably with this entertaining and energetic dog breed.
+Beagles are moderate shedders, and while other breeds might trigger allergies quicker, someone sensitive to dander will still feel the effects when they are around a Beagle.
+However, keep reading as we look at what causes the allergic reaction and what you can do to minimize the symptoms that you or your loved ones experience, so everyone can cohabitate comfortably with this entertaining and energetic dog.

 What Causes Dog Allergies?

-Allergies can affect adults and children.
-Some people will notice that the reactions lessen as they age, but many others will never spend much time with a dog before the suffering begins, even one as lovable as a Beagle.
-Symptoms include itching, red and watering eyes, a runny nose that may accompany sneezing or coughing.
+Dog allergies can affect adults and children.
+Some people will notice that the reactions lessen as they age, but many others will never even spend much time with a dog before the suffering begins, even one as lovable as a Beagle.
+Symptoms include itching, red and watering eyes, and a runny nose that may accompany sneezing or coughing.
 You may also notice itchy skin or a rash, especially if the dog scratched you or jumped into your lap.
-A protein is the main cause of allergies in people, and you can find this protein in the dog’s skin, saliva, and urine.
+A specific protein is the main cause of allergies in people, and you can find this protein in the dog’s skin, saliva, and urine.2

 Dog Dander Allergies

-Dander is the term for tiny dead skin particles that often come off the dog as it sheds.
+Dander is the term for tiny dead skin particles that often come off the dog as they shed.
 These microscopic particles can get into the air, where they can float for several minutes before coming to rest on the floor or your furniture.
 Each time you sit on the furniture or walk through the room, you will send the microscopic dander particles back into the air.

 There is no way to prevent dander from your Beagle because they are moderate shedders, and as the hair leaves the body, it will take dead skin along with it.
 However, there are a few things you can do to help minimize it.